Few-Shot Object Detection: A Comprehensive Survey: Comparison between Meta Learning and Transfer Learning

-The second option for preventing foreseeing novel categories is using a dataset with novel categories that do not occur in ImageNet categories.
+The second option for preventing foreseeing novel categories is using a dataset with novel categories that do not occur in ImageNet.
 Such a dataset would also be more realistic.
 Using categories such as cats as novel categories is absurd as there is loads of annotated data.
-Few-shot object detection aims at detecting objects with only limited annotated instances available.
 Therefore, a more realistic approach would be to select novel categories that are indeed rare.
-E.g., the LVIS~\cite{LVIS-cvpr2019} dataset provides a natural long tail with more and less frequent categories.
+For example, the LVIS~\cite{LVIS-cvpr2019} dataset provides a natural long tail with more and less frequent categories.
 A maximum of 10 training instances are available for rare categories.
 Therefore, they can be used as novel categories.

-\subsubsectionspace{One-way Evaluation} In general, object detection is the joint task of localizing and classifying object instances.
-However, some few-shot approaches deviate from this setting and create a simpler task: For example, some approaches that explicitly focus on the one-shot scenario (CoAE~\cite{CoAE-neurips2019}, AIT~\cite{AIT-cvpr2021}, OSWF~\cite{OneShotWithoutFinetuning-arxiv2020} CGG~\cite{ClosingGeneralizationGap-arxiv2020}) assume each query image $\ImQ$ to have at least one instance of the object category $c$ from the support image $\ImSc$.
-Implicitly, this removes the classification task and only requires localization.
-The same applies to the 1-way training and evaluation setting of DAnA~\cite{DAnA-tmm2021}, where the detector only needs to estimate whether the current query image $\ImQ$ contains the object and where it is located, but the difficulty of correct classification is eliminated.

-In order to report comparable results, we therefore strongly recommend to always evaluate with the $N$-way setting.
+However, Huang~\etal~\cite{FSOD-self-supervised-survey-arxiv2021} point out that some rare categories in the training set do not appear in the validation set at all, which hinders the performance evaluation and requires further refinement of balanced splits and evaluation sets.